Politics of Nepal: Post 1950s

 In 1990, the joint civil resistance launched by the United Left front and Nepali Congress was successful in overthrowing the Panchayat, and the country became a constitutional monarchy.
 The United Left Front became CPN UML.
 The Panchayat loyalists formed National Democratic Party, which emerged as the third major party.
 While Nepali Congress ran the government for most of the next ten years of democracy that followed, democracy was mostly a disappointment owing to the immature democratic culture and political infighting in the capital, as well as the civil war that followed the guerrilla insurgency launched by the Maoist Party.
 Following a four-year autocratic rule by King Gyanendra that failed to defeat the Maoists, a mass civil protest was launched by a coalition of the Maoists and the political parties in 2006, which forced the king to stepped down, brought the Maoists to the peace process, and established a democratic republic by 2008.

 Following the political consensus to draft the new constitution of the Republic via a constituent assembly, Nepali politics saw a rise of nationalist groups and ideologies.
 While the political power-wrangling caused continuous instability, maintaining the established average of nine months per government, this period saw two constituent assembly elections and the rise of Madhesi nationalist parties, especially in the Eastern Terai region.
 By 2015, the new constitution had been promulgated and Nepal became "a federal democratic republic striving towards democratic socialism".
 In 2017, a series of elections were held according to the new constitution, which established Nepal Communist Party (NCP) (formally united after the election) as the ruling party at the federal level as well as six of the seven provinces, Nepali Congress as the only significant opposition in federal and provincial levels, while the Madhesi coalition formed the provincial government in Province No. 2, but boasts negligible presence in the rest of the country.

+On 15 July 2024, K. P. Sharma Oli was sworn in as Nepali Prime Minister for fourth time.
+A new coalition was formed between the Nepali Congress, led by Sher Bahadur Deuba, and UML, led by Oli.
+The party leaders will take turns as prime ministers for 18 months each until the next general elections in 2027.

+In September 2025, a ban on numerous social media platforms was met by widespread protests that also came to be directed against corruption by ruling politicians.
+On 9 September, Oli resigned as the prime minister on 9 September 2025.
+Former chief justice Sushila Karki was sworn in as interim prime minister on 12 September, the first woman in the role.